Teaching the American Gun Debate in a Foreign Country: No Matter What You Say, They Think We’re Bananas

 I have written a lot on foreign perceptions of US gun ownership on Twitter in the last two days.
 Try this, this, this, this, and especially this.

-No one else talks about an ‘armed citizenry’ resisting tyranny.
-When you try to explain this one, my students often can’t even figure out why they would battling their own democratic government.
+No one else talks about an ‘armed citizenry’ resisting tyranny, like in the movie ‘Amerigeddon.’
+In trying to explain this one, my students often can’t even figure out why they would be battling their own democratic government.
 Good question!
-And then they wonder how regular Americans with guns could outshoot the cops or the military.
-They can’t, of course.
-Another good question!

 Support for Ukraine is Not ‘Pro-War’, because Some Things, like Sovereignty and Freedom, are More Important than Peace